Dua Lipa: Personal life

+Lipa was in an on-again, off-again relationship with English chef Isaac Carew from 2015 to June 2019.
+She dated American model Anwar Hadid, the younger brother of Bella and Gigi Hadid, from July 2019 to December 2021.

+Lipa entered a relationship with British actor Callum Turner in January 2024.
+She formally announced their engagement during her July 2025 cover story with British Vogue following a period of media rumours.
+The couple were married on 31 May 2026 in a civil ceremony at Marylebone Town Hall in London.
+A second wedding ceremony was held in the Sicilian comune of Bagheria on 6 June.
+It was the centerpiece of a three-day celebration in Palermo that reportedly cost £1.3 million.
+Residents were divided by the festivities; some were "proud" to host, while others criticised its disruption to their daily lives.

 Lipa is occasionally affectionately referred to as 'Dula Peep' by fans, which originated as a mispronunciation by American talk show host Wendy Williams in 2018.
 Since then, she has positively embraced the nickname.
 Lipa has described herself as an "honorary Liverpool supporter", after her song "One Kiss" was adopted by the football club's fans in the wake of her performance at the 2018 UEFA Champions League final, since becoming a club anthem after significant victories.
+Lipa was included in the Sunday Times Rich List for 2024 with an estimated net worth of £90 million.

 On 27 November 2022, Lipa was granted Albanian citizenship by President Bajram Begaj, one day before the country's 110th independence celebrations.
 On 31 July 2025, Lipa was granted Kosovar citizenship by President Vjosa Osmani.
 She speaks Albanian fluently, and has described her "dual identity" as her "strength".

-Lipa started dating English chef Isaac Carew in 2015.
-They were together until early 2017; the pair got back together in January 2018 and split for the second time in June 2019.
-From July 2019 to December 2021, Lipa was in a relationship with American model Anwar Hadid.
-In 2023, she dated French film director Romain Gavras.
-Since January 2024, Lipa has been dating British actor Callum Turner.
-She formally announced their engagement during her July 2025 cover story with British Vogue, following a period of media rumours.

-Lipa was included in the Sunday Times Rich List for 2024 with an estimated net worth of £90 million.